-Long-listed for the 2023 Carol Shields Award for Fiction
+LONG-LIST, 2023 Carol Shields Award for Fiction

-Finalist for the 2023 Indigenous Voices Award
+FINALIST, 2023 Indigenous Voices Award

 "Even as they flirt with the fantastic, Cunningham’s stories unfold with the innate elegance of a spring fern, reminding us of the inherent dualities in human nature—and that redemption can arise where we least expect it."